Affordable scheduling and team communication for small businesses, but less flexible for growing teams

 I’m quite impressed with how Sling handles data security.
 They keep their security and privacy policies updated and available on their website.

 Sling takes GDPR seriously, especially with data processing and deletion.
-If you ever need to delete data, they have a manual process that ensures it’s gone from backups within a week, which is pretty reassuring.
-However, I’d appreciate it if they could automate this process.
+If you ever need to delete data, Sling has a manual process that ensures it’s gone from backups within a week, which is pretty reassuring.
+However, I’d appreciate it if Sling could automate this process.
 Currently, you must manually initiate all deletions.

 In case of a data breach, Sling has a formal procedure to assess the impact and report the incident to the supervisory authority within 72 hours if there’s a likely risk to affected individuals.

-On the technical side, while general data isn’t encrypted when stored (at rest), sensitive details like passwords and social security numbers are secured with strong encryption and hashing methods.
-“Hashing” transforms passwords into unique sets of characters to enhance security.
+On the technical side, while general data isn’t encrypted when stored, sensitive details like passwords and social security numbers are secured with strong encryption and hashing methods (“Hashing” transforms passwords into unique sets of characters to enhance security.)

-This mixed approach to encryption is something I keep an eye on, particularly because, as of now, Sling doesn’t specify HIPAA compliance.
+Sling also doesn’t appear to be HIPAA-compliant.
 This could be a concern for users in healthcare needing stricter security measures.

-I was curious about their other security features, so I approached their support agent about multi-factor authentication and biometric verification features.
-Requiring multiple forms of verification or the use of unique personal traits—like fingerprints—can really bolster security.
+I was curious about its other security features, so I approached Sling’s support agent about multi-factor authentication and biometric verification features.
+Requiring multiple forms of verification or using unique personal traits (like fingerprints) can really bolster security.
 Here’s what they said:

 Sling Reporting & Analytics